splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 The measurement precision of Troubleshooting MetricSets is 10 seconds.
 Splunk APM reports quantiles from a distribution of metrics for each 10-second reporting window.

-Automatically indexed span tags
+Default indexed span tags
 --------------------------------

-Splunk APM automatically indexes and generates Troubleshooting MetricSets for the following span tags:
+Splunk APM indexes and generates Troubleshooting MetricSets for the following span tags by default:

   - Environment
   - Endpoint